"My take on the "political morass" - actually "political more ass"?

 Downer?
 You betcha.
 Yet everything to the contrary is a masturbatory fantasy to keep one distracted enough to become irretrievably lost to the reality of the times.
 I'm up for worthy fact-based contradictions as long as they don't rely on the Old Man In The Clouds "have faith and ye shall be saved" mythology wherein one must live in perpetual hope of some Paradise that cannot be realized until one dies.
 Only then do you get to see what's really behind Door #3.

 Cynical?
 Could be - if I'm wrong; prescient if I'm correct.
 Frankly, I don't really give a damn either way.
 "On a long enough timeline, we're all dead" so the rest is just a bottomless debate.
 Choose not to participate and you wind up on the same side as the Winners.
 Or Losers.

 Against this background, you might be able to appreciate my "take" on things "political" is agnostic.
-I can and do write, speak and argue points far less ethereal to get a paycheck for providing some small measure of intellectual entertainment - or aggravation - as the case may be.
+I can and do write, speak and argue points far more ethereal to get a paycheck for providing some small measure of intellectual entertainment - or aggravation - as the case may be.
 What the audience does when the show is over or the article is finished is irrelevant to me.
 Like it, hate it or something in-between.
-Ultimately we are individually responsible for what we know as well as what we decide.
-Everything else is a peeled balloon."
+Ultimately we are individually responsible for what we know as well as what we decide and what we do.
+Or don't do.
+At bottom, everything else is a peeled balloon."